What Are CNAME Records?¶

 When do I use a CNAME record?¶

 You will use a CNAME record when you want a subdomain to point to another website address.
-This will send users who visit the subdomain in the CNAME record to a different website address.
+This will send visitors who visit the subdomain in the CNAME record to a different website address.
 This will send all requests to the address given and will negate any other DNS records for this domain.